PranabNandy/FreeRTOS_STM32_Cortex-M3/README.md

 | Option Bytes     | 0x1FFFF800 | 16 B   | Configuration settings     |
 | Peripheral space | 0x40000000 | —      | Registers for peripherals  |
 | Cortex-M3 PPB    | 0xE0000000 | —      | NVIC, SysTick, debug, etc. |

+### What it is PPB (Private Pheripheral Bus)
+It’s a special memory region inside the ARM memory map.

+Used for core peripherals that are private to the CPU core (not the general microcontroller peripherals like GPIO, USART, etc.).

+These registers are always present in every Cortex-M3, regardless of the microcontroller vendor.